First, a Definition

 5. Workflow Orchestration

-The least visible but most transformative layer.
-AI orchestration coordinates the handoffs between production stages: research complete triggers concept generation, approved concepts trigger asset production, finished assets trigger QA, passed QA triggers delivery.
+The least visible but most useful layer.
+AI-assisted orchestration coordinates the handoffs between production stages: research complete triggers concept generation, approved concepts trigger asset production, finished assets trigger QA, passed QA triggers delivery.
 Each transition happens automatically with appropriate human checkpoints.

 In a traditional agency, these handoffs are managed by project managers sending emails and updating Asana boards.
-In an AI-augmented workflow, the system moves work forward and flags humans only when a decision is needed.
-The result is roughly 35% faster end-to-end timelines on comparable projects.
+In an AI-assisted workflow, the system keeps the next step visible, catches missing pieces earlier, and pulls humans in when judgment is actually needed.
+The result is a faster loop without pretending the software is the producer.

 What AI Cannot Do

 This is the section most AI marketing articles skip.
-After building and running an AI-powered production pipeline daily, here is what AI consistently fails at.
+After building and running an AI-assisted production system daily, here is what AI consistently fails at.

 Strategic Judgment